lorenzophys/search-alias/README.md

 ## Installation

 1. Ensure you have `fzf` installed.
 You can usually install it via your package manager, e.g., `brew install fzf` if you're on macOS.
-2. Use the convenient installation script: `curl -fsSL https://raw.githubusercontent.com/lorenzophys/search-alias/main/install.sh | sh`
+2. Use the convenient installation script: `curl -fsSL https://raw.githubusercontent.com/lorenzophys/search-alias/main/install.sh | bash`
 3. The default key binding for invoking the alias searcher is `Ctrl-z`.
 If this clashes with another key binding, or if you'd simply prefer a different key, you're free to modify it to your liking within the script.

 ## Trust

-Before piping a script from the internet to `sh`, it's good practice to check what you are about to execute.
+Before piping a script from the internet to `bash`, it's good practice to check what you are about to execute.
 You can make sure nothing suspicious is going on in `install.sh` before running the install command.
 If in doubt, please open an issue.

 ## Contribute